- An Introduction to The Abacos -

 GUANA CAY has a picturesque small settlement, with bars & restaurants scattered about the island.
 One bar, "Nippers" is of some international renown, and is the big draw on the island with occasional concerts and Sunday pig roasts.
 There is also a couple gift shops plus a grocery and liquor store on the island.
 There is even a dive center.
-We would describe Guana Cay as the Abacos playground as defined by its 7 mile long magnificent snorkeling beach and bar hopping atmosphere.
+We would describe Guana Cay as the Abacos playground as defined by its 7 mile long magnificent snorkeling beach and bar hopping feel.
 It's a must see if possible.
 If you choose a rental home on Guana Cay you'll need a boat unless you plan to stay put and use the ferry to get back and forth (Marsh Harbour only).
 It's mid way (45 minutes by boat) between Hope Town, New Plymouth, Marsh Harbour and a half hour from Treasure Cay.
 Guana is definitely the out island getaway not to be missed.
 However with the exception of the beach bars, Guana is pretty much limited to just that, as compared to Elbow and Green Turtle.
 Still, Guana will induce the out island spirit especially at sunset as the daytime visitors depart.
 More on Guana Cay is HERE.

 MAN-O-WAR CAY is a day stop for most visitors.
 It is the quietest of the four major cays yet a busy place.
 Sounds like an oxymoron I know.
 We say this because M-O-W has a busy settlement by day with boat builders and repair shops aplenty, with nautical craftsmen of all types.
 Accommodations are limited but available and the same applies to their eateries, and the ones that be, are alcohol free as Man-O-War is the only "dry island".
 There is a canvas shop of some notoriety, model boat builder and a couple gift shops and food store.
-It's a regular stop on the Marsh Harbour ferry.
+It's a stop on the Marsh Harbour ferry.
 Oh, it too has a lovely ocean and great snorkeling at its off shore reefs.
 More on Man-O-War is HERE.